terigenbuaa/sheep_vision/README.md

 ## Results

-We validated the performance of RF-DETR on both Microsoft COCO and the RF100-VL benchmarks.
+RF-DETR achieves state-of-the-art performance on both the Microsoft COCO and the RF100-VL benchmarks.

+The table below shows the performance of RF-DETR medium, compared to comparable medium models:

 ![rf-detr-coco-rf100-vl-9](https://media.roboflow.com/rfdetr/pareto.png)